Time Isn’t What You Think

 The first step is separating change and time.

-Alan Watts, known for bringing Eastern philosophy to Western audiences, explained it like this:
+Alan Watts, known for bringing Eastern philosophy to Western audiences, described it this way:

 Step Two: Past and Future Exist Only Now